-Unfunded exposure includes guarantees, standby letter of credits and irrevocable loan commitments.
+Unfunded exposure includes guarantees, standby letter of credit, liability on risk participations, customer acceptances and irrevocable loan commitments.

-(b) Acceptance
+(b) Acceptances

-Under IFRS 9, acceptances are recognised on balance sheet with a corresponding liability.
+Under IFRS 9, acceptances are recognised on the Group's consolidated statement of financial position with a corresponding liability.
 Accordingly, there is no off-balance sheet commitment for acceptances.